An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Introduction

 There are several spectral collocation techniques that are similar to the HPS discretization in spirit (such as \cite{PfeifferKidderScheelTeukolsky2003}).
 A thorough review of those methods is provided in \cite{Martinsson2013}.

-The block Jacobi preconditioner presented in this paper can be viewed as a non-overlapping Schwarz domain decomposition preconditioner.
+The block Jacobi preconditioner presented in this paper can be viewed as a homogenized non-overlapping Schwarz domain decomposition preconditioner.
 Domain decomposition preconditioned solvers are widely used for solving large PDE discretizations with a distributed memory model parallelization.
 These techniques rely on the algorithm being able to perform the bulk of the calculation \emph{locally} in each subdomain and limiting the amount of communication between parallel processes (see \cite{SmithBjorstadGropp1996, ToselliWidlund2005} and references therein).
 Whenever possible using local tensor product formulations for the discretized operator and preconditioner, matrix-free techniques can accelerate the implementation and minimize memory footprint of domain decomposition preconditioned solvers (e.g. \cite{Knyazev2001, KronbichlerKormann2019}).
-By using a high order Chebyshev tensor product local discretization and sparse inter-element operators, the techniques presented in this manuscript are domain decomposing in nature and their implementation matrix-free to a large extent.
+By using a high order Chebyshev tensor product local discretization and sparse inter-element operators, the solution technique presented in this manuscript is domain decomposing in nature and the implementation matrix-free to a large extent.

 The implementation of the algorithms presented in this paper are parallelized using the \texttt{PETSC} library \cite{petsc-web-page, petsc-user-ref, petsc-efficient} with a distributed memory model.